Updated August 19, 2015

 Energy Commission Website Privacy

 The California Energy Commission adheres to the above mentioned state laws relating to privacy.
-There are four pages on our website where information may be collected that could be subject to the state's privacy laws and regulations:
+There are several pages on our website where information may be collected that could be subject to the state's privacy laws and regulations:

 Our On-line complaint page (in keeping with AB 206 - Citizen's Complaint Act of 1997)